mohammadpirian/Shoea-app/README.md

 - **User Authentication:** Users can create an account, log in, and manage their profile information.
 - **Product Catalog:** A wide range of products are available for browsing, with details such as descriptions, prices, and images.
 - **Search and Filtering:** Users can easily search for products and apply filters based on categories, prices, etc.
-- **Admin Panel:** Administrators have access to a powerful admin panel to manage products, inventory, orders, and user accounts.
 - **Order Management:** Users can view their order history, track shipments, and manage returns and refunds.
 - **Payment Integration:** Secure payment processing is integrated to facilitate smooth and reliable transactions.
-- **Responsive Design:** The application is designed to work seamlessly on various devices, including desktops, tablets, and mobile phones.

 ## Getting Started